Henry Gee, Senior Editor, Biological Sciences, Nature; writer and narrator of the animated Tree of Life

 Henry Gee is a self-confessed, card-carrying “Paleo-nerd”.
 Like the Tree of Life, once he starts creating, you just can’t keep Henry down.

-Henry received his PhD at Cambridge University where he was a graduate student of Per Ahlberg.
+Henry received his PhD at Cambridge University where he was a graduate student with Per Ahlberg.
 His research took a turn from jawless fish to ice-age bison in Britain.
 But Henry found himself getting a little bored with his PhD research.
-In order to complete a PhD thesis, you need to focus on a tiny specialty, and that “wasn’t me at all,” says Henry.
+In order to complete a PhD thesis, you need to focus on a tiny specialty and that “wasn’t me at all,” says Henry.

 Image